boolean-uk/developer-environment-setup/macOS-setup-instructions.md

    `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`

-   Once you press enter, you will be asked to choose a filename (you can go for `githubkeys`) and then a password.
-Make sure to note this down safely.
+   Once you press enter, you will be asked to choose a filename (you can go for `id_rsa`, the default) and then a password.
+Make sure to note this down safely, you will need it later.

    Once you have followed the instructions, you should see an output similar to this:

    ![SSH Keygen](images/macOS-ssh-keygen.png)

+5. Add the SSH key to your keychain

+   `ssh-add --apple-use-keychain ~/.ssh/[your-private-key]`

+   If you used the default private key name, `id_rsa` then the command will be `ssh-add --apple-use-keychain ~/.ssh/id_rsa`

-5. Now we need to update the configuration for SSH so that it knows to use the newly created key when you attempt to authenticate with github.
+6. Now we need to update the configuration for SSH so that it knows to use the newly created key when you attempt to authenticate with github.
 Make sure you are in

    Make sure you are in the `.ssh` folder.
 Run the command `pwd` in your Terminal and you should expect to see this output: